mtwasetku-ui/physioto/src/content/blog/falls-prevention-dizziness.md

 ## What a Home Physiotherapy Assessment for Dizziness Involves

 A physiotherapy assessment for dizziness is quite different from a general health check.
-Michael uses a structured clinical assessment that includes:
+Micheal uses a structured clinical assessment that includes:

 - A detailed history of your dizziness — when it started, what triggers it, how long episodes last, what makes it better or worse, and how it affects your daily life